From the Diary of a Kitchen Goddess: Enchanting English Muffin Pizzas

 When I welcomed her into my home, she smiled and stepped over the threshold.

 As I held out my hand, Esperanza unclasped her cloak and handed it to me, which I hung from my giant wooden bear coat rack in the corner of my hallway.
-She sat gracefully in a chair at my table and I placed my favorite "Starry Night" mug in front of her, filled with steaming jasmine tea.
+She sat gracefully in a chair at my table and I placed a plate of mini pizzas and salad before her.
+Beside that, I rested my favorite "Starry Night" mug, filled with steaming jasmine tea.
 Next to the mug, I placed the jar of honey and a drizzler.

 "I have been traveling by foot and am happy to finally arrive at your home, Karen.
-The pizzas and salad sound like an enchanting combination that will fill me up like nothing else can.
-Then I will be ready for a night of restful sleep."
+The pizzas, salad and tea are a delicious and enchanting combination."

 A Pan of warm mini pizza pies from the hearth